Iraq Invasion of Kuwait

 Aftermath: Iraq Invasion of Kuwait

+After the decisive Iraqi victory, Saddam Hussein installed Alaa Hussein Ali as the Prime Minister and Ali Hassan al-Majid as the de facto governor of Kuwait.
+The exiled Kuwaiti royal family and other former government officials began an international campaign to persuade other countries to pressure Iraq to vacate Kuwait.
+The UN Security Council passed 12 resolutions demanding immediate withdrawal of Iraqi forces from Kuwait, but to no avail.
 Following the events of the Iraq-Kuwait war, about half of the Kuwaiti population, including more than 400,000 Kuwaits and several thousand foreign nationals, fled the country.
 More than 150,000 Indian nationals living in Kuwait were air-lifted by the Indian government within a span of a week.
 However, the Iraqi invasion was welcomed by the Palestinian Liberation Organization and some of the 400,000 Palestinians living in Kuwait.
 Alaa Hussein Ali was placed as head of a puppet government in Kuwait, prior to its brief annexation into Iraq.

 During the 7 month-long Iraqi occupation, the forces of Saddam Hussein allegedly looted Kuwait's vast wealth and there were also reports of violations of human rights.
 According to some independent organizations, about 600 Kuwaiti nationals were taken to Iraq and haven't yet been accounted for.
 A 2005 study revealed that the Iraqi occupation had a long-term adverse impact on the health of the Kuwaiti populace.